This learning unit is not open to incoming exchange students!

 The organization of the course reflects the objectives outlined above.

 In the first semester, there will be an introductory session and two sessions devoted to the cases that students will be asked to take on.
 These files will relate to distinct branches of law, thus allowing for exploration in both public and private law.
 The sessions will each focus on clarifying one of the requests made to us by associations in the field and formulating the legal questions that emerge from it.
-This will be followed by a discussion session with students on the various questions submitted.
-Following this session, the work groups and the demand they will be required to fulfil will be defined.
+During theses session, will be held a discussion with students on the various questions submitted.
+Following these sessions, the work groups and the demand they will be required to fulfil will be defined.
 The professors hope that the definition and distribution of these different elements will be freely and collaboratively determined.

 In the following weeks, students will be expected to clarify the request submitted by the association, with a view to submitting a first paper on the question at the end of the 1st semester.
 This 1st work should include a reformulation of the question, the presentation of a structure and the object of the research to come.
 Prior to submission, a session will be scheduled to answer students' questions and support them in their reflections.

 During the second semester, there will be a session to correct the first paper, followed by two sessions aimed at continuing the work of clarifying the requests begun in the 1st term, and identifying the gender issues they include through exchanges with legal practitioners who is an expert in the field.
-A further session will be scheduled before submission of a second paper, which, subject to discussion with the students, will be due on the eve of spring break, March 25, 2024.
+A further session will be scheduled before the spring break.

-Just after the spring break, a correction session and two sessions will be held.
+Just after the spring break, three sessions will be held.
 The final paper is due at the end of the second term, on a date to be agreed with the students.

 Depending on the quality of the work submitted, their presentation could be organized with the students and the organizations to which we will have contributed.